PavelKriz/phone-localization-submission/submission/readme.txt

 More information is placed in dedicated readme.txt files in the directory.

 ====================THESIS====================
-The thesis could be viewed in the rendered pdf format in the text directory.
 The exact latex file and all files used to create the pdf file are placed in the src/thesis directory.

 ====================EXECUTABLE APPLICATION====================